The Thomas Jefferson Awards

 The Thomas Jefferson Awards are the highest honors given to members of the University community who have exemplified in character, work and influence the principles and ideals of Jefferson, and thus advanced the objectives for which he founded the University.

 One award, sponsored since 1955 by the McConnell Foundation, recognizes excellence in service to the University.
 The other, which was established in 2009 by the Alumni Board of Trustees Endowment Fund, recognizes excellence in scholarship.
+Recipients must have been at the University of at least 15 years.
+Those who have retired are not elegible.
 Each award consists of a citation and a cash prize.

 Visit the Thomas Jefferson Awards page to view a list of past recipients (from 1955 to present).